ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Does University of Northern Colorado accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ University of Northern Colorado accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ University of Northern Colorado accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to University of Northern Colorado?

-❌ No, University of Northern Colorado is test optional, so you can make the call if you want to to send your ACT or SAT scores.
-If you have higher than average scores, you may want to send them.
-If you scored lower than a school's average, you may want not want to include them in your application.
+❌ No, University of Northern Colorado is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you probably want to include them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is University of Northern Colorado's acceptance rate?

-✅ The acceptance rate for University of Northern Colorado is 92%.
+✅ University of Northern Colorado has an acceptance rate of 92%.

 What is the early decision acceptance rate at University of Northern Colorado?